frgfm/ghapi/docs/source/index.rst

 ghapi_client
 *****************************

-Here you will find the beautiful documentation to my great Python library |:hugging_face:|
+Welcome to the documentation of this Python client for the GitHub API |:hugging_face:|

 .. toctree::